aristanetworks/anta/docs/usage-inventory-catalog.md

 ## Test Catalog

 In addition to your inventory file, you also have to define a catalog of tests to execute against all your devices.
-This catalogue list all your tests and their parameters.
+This catalog list all your tests and their parameters.
 Its format is a YAML file and keys are tests functions inherited from the python path.
-Let's take an example below:

 ### Default tests catalog